Avishkar-s73/Ecommerce-Follow-Along-Project/README.md

 - We Learned how to create the UI for the Signup page using React and Tailwind CSS.
 - We also learned how to use RegEx (Regular expressions) for the validation of the inputs on the signup page.

+## Milestone 6: Project Overview -

+Key Learnings -

+- We learned how to encrytp the password and store it in the database (Hashing) , Using the Bcrypt package.
+- We also learned how to store data of new users inside the database.